Around-the-Clock Protection for the Ultimate Peace of Mind

 - Battery voltage drop off

-- Energy efficiency of the dash cam
+- The energy efficiency of the dash cam

-- Capacity of the microSD card
+- The capacity of your microSD card

 Hardwire kits provide power to the dash cam when the engine is off.
-They draw power from the car battery through the fusebox and supply it to the dash cam.

 Avoid USB power banks as these devices have a lower temperature tolerance and are not designed to be left inside of a parked vehicle and may result in fire or other damage.